dddrrreee/cs140e-win19/homeworks/1-bootloader/README.md

 Make sure your bootloader will work with other people's Unix side client, and vise verse.

-### Advanced.

-When you get the code working:

-   	1. change it to use a faster bitrate --- at what point does it stop working?
-You'll have to modify the constant 270 in librpi/uart.c to make the pi recieve faster.

-	2. You may want to try enabling the cache (enable_cache()) to see how much faster you can push it.

 ### Part 2: Implementing the UART code.

 TBD.